mrc-ide/monty/README.md

 `monty` is a toolbox for Monte Carlo methods.
 It is designed to help run MCMC with models that do not fit closely within the paradigms of packages such as [stan](https://mc-stan.org/) - for example some likelihood you have written by hand.

 See the [package vignette](https://mrc-ide.github.io/monty/articles/monty.html) for a basic introduction.

-The package is in an early, though rapid, stage of development and we cannot guarantee that interfaces will not change (in fact, we can guarantee that they **will** really).
-However the core concepts have now solidified.

 The core of the package is built around some basic ideas: